|

 the vast shadeless wilderness.
 With the conformation

-of a stocky pony, he is the thoroughbred of the
+of a stocky pony, he is the thoroughbred of

-desert with unique adaptations enabling him to
+the desert with unique adaptations enabling

-with a body temperature as high as 113°F (45°C)
+can survive with a body temperature as high

-(which is usually lethal), because the animal
+as 113°F (45°C) (which is usually lethal),

-cools blood to the brain by passing it through
+because the animal cools blood to the brain

-the nostrils first.
-Springbok are also able to
+by passing it through the nostrils first.
+Springbok

-survive for long periods without water, as long
+are also able to survive for long periods without

-black-backed jackals are more visible.
-Jackals
+rarely seen, while black-backed jackals are

-eat almost anything including rats and mice, birds,
+more visible.
+Jackals eat almost anything including

-insects, reptiles, fruits and berries and therefore
+and berries and therefore survive well in almost

-survive well in almost any terrain.
+any terrain.

 The